Richard Jacques: Career

 Jacques went on to compose the BAFTA and Ivor Novello nominated original music for James Bond 007: Blood Stone, which is a big energy score that immerses the audience in a thrilling, cinematic Bond experience.
 The score received top honours for "Best Original Composition" from the Music and Sound Awards 2012.
-After this, Jacques composed the music for the Alice In Wonderland game, for Disney in 2010, and LittleBigPlanet 2 for Sony in 2011.
+After this, Jacques composed the music for the Alice in Wonderland game, for Disney in 2010, and LittleBigPlanet 2 for Sony in 2011.

 Soon after, Richard opened a new studio in central London AUDISSI where which he writes original music for new advertising, television. video games and other visual media projects, including an animated feature film.
 This included music for TV game-shows such as Don't Scare the Hare, Prize Island, Fifteen to One, Catchphrase, The Getaway Car, Go for It, Don't Ask Me Ask Britain and Y Siambr.

 In 2018, Jacques was presented with the Lifetime Achievement award from the Game Audio Network Guild.

+In 2022, his score to Marvel's Guardians of the Galaxy won him the Best Original Video Game Score Ivor Novello Award.